Claim: Somewhere in the U.S. is a famed haunted house attraction so scary that no visitor has ever completed a tour of it.

 This mythical house of terror has been rumored to exist all over the United States.
 Wherever it's been told, teens who have heard the rumor have breathlessly gone scampering on what would later prove to be naught but a snipe hunt.
 The attraction they searched for never existed.

-Common elements of the rumor are statements that the "house" has a specified number of floors or levels, and visitors are charged an exorbitant fee for entering, but get back a specified dollar amount for each floor or level completed.
-Ultimately, according to scuttlebutt, those who
+Common elements of the rumor are statements that the "house" has a specified number of floors or levels, and visitors are charged an exorbitant fee

 To fill the need created by the legend, haunted attractions have cropped up that offer money back to those who complete the tour.
 These houses aren't so scary they can't be completed, however; they employ a gimmick of some sort that renders them practically unfinishable (such as mazes that befuddle the intrepid).
 Other spooktaculars of this ilk have been said to employ "monsters" who toss patrons out near the end of the attraction, or to present visitors with an openly dangerous final path to glory that few are fool enough to risk life and limb on.